Manage Overwhelm through the Holidays and All Year Long

 by Cris Sgrott-Wheedleton

 Is it the most wonderful time of the year, or the most overwhelming?
 Managing overwhelm during the holidays can be difficult.
 As much as I love the holidays, they can come with their own frustrations.
 With all the chaos that can ensue, it is so important to manage the aspects of our lives that can easily overwhelm us.
-With a few simple steps, you can effectively manage overwhelm throught the holidays and all year long.
+With a few simple steps, you can effectively manage overwhelm throughout the holidays and all year long.

 One of the most successful tools for managing overwhelm is a list.
 Whether it’s a pen and paper or notepad on your phone, it keeps you from forgetting things throughout your day.
 But no list would be complete without a bit of prioritizing!
 Organize your list with the most important tasks at the top and you’ll know what to dedicate your time to first.